Fliss Pickard

 Born with cerebral palsy she inherited her competitive nature from her father Will.
 “Even when we were just playing a board game at home he would never let me win,” says Fliss.
 “Dad has always adapted things for me.
 It’s never been a case of ‘you can’t do that’ but ‘we’ll find a way’.
 He’s also tough - if I’m having a bad day he’ll just say ‘you’ve got to get on with it and find a way’.
 That comes from both my parents – they’ve always just made me get on with it.
 It might be tough but that’s life.”

-“I knew we’d get there one day,” she said, “but I never thought it would happen so soon.
+“I knew Grace and I would get there one day,” she said, “but I never thought it would happen so soon.
 From where I was just before Tokyo to now is indescribable and I think I can be very proud of myself.
-Not just with how far I’ve come as an athlete but as a person as well and the way I’m able to communicate and conduct myself within the team.
-I can be incredibly proud of that.”
+Not just with how far I’ve come as an athlete but as a person as well.”

 2023 Results: